subugoe/typo3-find/README.md

 ### Choosing the fields to fetch

-By default the complete Solr document is loaded and all its fields can be used.
-If your documents are very large or you want to avoid unnecessary highlighting, it can be useful to explicitly state which fields are to be fetched.
+By default, the complete Solr document is loaded and all its fields can be used.
+If your documents are very large, or you want to avoid unnecessary highlighting, it can be useful to explicitly state which fields are to be fetched.
 The `dataFields` setting lets you do this.
 It has four sections `default`, `index`, `detail`, `data`.
 The extension